 An introvert will keep such information strictly confidential.
 Plus, meticulously record all the financial transactions with amazing attention to detail.

-Take a look at the virtual bookkeeper responsibilities that you can expect to handle:
+Take a look at the virtual bookkeeper responsibilities associated with this career:

 - Accounts Payable Management